SoftwareDesignLab/SBOM-Plugfest/README.md

   - Uses PURLs to search for information about the package using package manager APIs
   - Confirms that name and publisher match resource
   - Also checks to see if the assigned version number exists in resource

+## Translator
+- Parse SBOMS from files and deserialize from formats:
+  - CycloneDX
+    > .xml and .json
+  - SPDX
+    > .spdx
 ## System Requirements
 - Java 17
   > Check: `java -version`